GoogleChrome/web.dev/src/site/content/en/blog/sms-otp-form/index.md

 {% Aside 'caution' %}
-While this post discusses SMS OTP form best practices, be aware that SMS OTP is not the most secure method of authentication by itself.
-That's because phone numbers are known to be recycled and sometimes hijacked.
+While this post discusses SMS OTP form best practices, be aware that SMS OTP is not the most secure method of authentication by itself because phone numbers can be recycled and sometimes hijacked.
 And [the concept of OTP itself is not phishing resistant](https://youtu.be/kGGMgEfSzMw?t=1133).

-If you are looking for better security, consider using WebAuthn.
-You can learn more about it from the talk "[What's new in sign-up & sign-in](https://goo.gle/webauthn-video)" at the Chrome Dev Summit 2019.
+If you are looking for better security, consider using [WebAuthn](https://webauthn.io/).
+Learn more about it from the talk "[What's new in sign-up & sign-in](https://goo.gle/webauthn-video)" at the Chrome Dev Summit 2019.
 {% endAside %}

 ## Checklist

-To provide the best user experience with the SMS OTP:
+To provide the best user experience with the SMS OTP, follow these steps:

 * Use an `<input>` element with:
     * `type="text"`